 A representation of the JWE as a JSON object.
-Unlike the JWE Compact Serialization, the JWE JSON Serialization enables the same content to be encrypted to multiple parties.
-This representation is neither compact nor URL-safe.
+The JWE JSON Serialization enables the same content to be encrypted to multiple parties.
+This representation is neither optimized for compactness nor URL-safe.

 Key Management Mode

 A method of determining the Content Encryption Key (CEK) value to use.
 Each algorithm used for determining the CEK value uses a specific Key Management Mode.
 Key Management Modes employed by this specification are Key Encryption, Key Wrapping, Direct Key Agreement, Key Agreement with Key Wrapping, and Direct Encryption.